Meeting Program

 Motion: This house believes that major innovations in ADME Sciences will be driven by human intuition and curiosity, and not AI

-Moderator: Steve Hood, GSK
+Moderator: Steve Hood, GSK, UK

 • The motion will be proposed by Fabio Broccatelli (Altos Labs, USA) and seconded by Amit Kalgutkar (Pfizer, USA)